pkatsourani/Market-Basket-and-Cohort-Analysis/README.md

 ## Dataset
 - **Source:** [E-commerce Business Transaction Dataset on Kaggle](https://www.kaggle.com/datasets/gabrielramos87/an-online-shop-business)
 - Contains UK-based online retail transactions for one year.
+This London-based shop has been selling gifts and homewares for adults and children through the website since 2007.
+Their customers come from all over the world and usually make direct purchases for themselves.
+There are also small businesses that buy in bulk and sell to other customers through retail outlet channels.
 - **Schema:** `TransactionNo`, `Date`, `ProductNo`, `Product`, `Price`, `Quantity`, `CustomerNo`, `Country`
 - **Notes:**
   - `Quantity < 0` indicates returns/cancellations (often prefixed with `C` in `TransactionNo`).